wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 Now if you refresh the page, what will you see?

-You might expet to see starting, running, ending, but instead we get Starting, ending, and then running.
+You might expect to see starting, running, ending, but instead we get Starting, ending, and then running.

 ![](@attachment/Clipboard_2020-05-07-20-30-57.png) 1:20